jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 - <https://azure.microsoft.com/en-us/pricing/details/dev-box>
 - <https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box>

-## AVD with Azure control plane (pure AVD)
+## AVD with Azure management plane (pure AVD)

-Pure AVD (without more sophisticated control plane) might look like very compelling option for some companies.
+Pure AVD (without more sophisticated management plane) might look like very compelling option for some companies.
 Especially for companies focused on dramatic cost savings.
 Cost of AVD can be lower than other more matured enterprise VDI solutions if you do it right.
 Especially with multi session Azure exclusive combination.